andrienko/splitter/README.md

 Splitter is a small JS script with no dependencies to create containers splitted horizontally or vertically with moveable splitter bar.

-It should work in modern browsers (Including IE9+)
+It should work in modern browsers and even in IE8

+(According to [this site](http://www.netmarketshare.com/browser-market-share.aspx?qprid=2&qpcustomd=0), when the code of this script was written in April of 2014 the market share of IE8 was 20% amongst ALL browsers, which means that 1/5 of mankind still used it, so I sacrificed some performance)

 Usage
 ---